kerrj/yoloparser/README.md

 2. Copy <a href="https://github.com/kerrj/yoloexampleapp/blob/master/app/CMakeLists.txt">CMakeLists.txt</a> into your /app directory.
 3. Copy the entire <a href="https://github.com/kerrj/yoloexampleapp/blob/master/app/src/main/cpp">cpp directory</a> into your src/main directory.

-The last two steps are necessary to use ImageUtils, which is part of converting the camera frame to a Bitmap.
-They are native functions (written in C++) because they run much faster than Java, so expensive operations like image processing are much more efficient.
+The last two steps are necessary for converting image formats.
+They are native functions (written in C++) because they run much faster than Java, so expensive operations like image processing are much more efficient (20ms in native compared to 100+ in java).

+## App structure
+* The class which carries out detection is **TensorflowYoloDetector**.
+Simply call the recognizeImage() method in this class to retrieve a list of bounding boxes for a given input bitmap (must be 416x416 pixels).
+* **MainActivity** is the class which initializes all relevant objects and processes frames from the camera.
+* **CameraInitializer** is responsible for setting up a camera stream and delivering frames
+* **BitmapUtils** and **ImageUtils** are static classes which handle, among others, YUV->RGB conversion, bitmap resizing, and bitmap cropping.

 # How can I train YOLO on custom objects?
 This section leads you through training YOLO to detect a new object.
 It contains: